CryptoRepairCrew/electrum-multicoin-server/HOWTO.md

     $ litecoind

-Allow some time to pass, so `litecoind` connects to the network and starts downloading blocks.
+Allow some time to pass, so the `coind` connects to the network and starts downloading blocks.
 You can check its progress by running:

     $ litecoind getinfo

-Before starting electrum server your litecoind should have processed all blockes and caught up to the current height of the network.
+Before starting electrum server your coind should have processed all blockes and caught up to the current height of the network.
-You should also set up your system to automatically start litecoind at boot time, running as the 'litecoin' user.
+You should also set up your system to automatically start  the coind at boot time, running as the 'electrum' user.
 Check your system documentation to find out the best way to do this.

 ### Step 5.
 Install Electrum dependencies